The Difference Between Subsidized and Unsubsidized Student Loans

 Note that because of the low aggregate loan limits on federal loans, which are dependent on whether you’re in your first, second or subsequent year at college, you might need private loans to cover the total cost of attendance.

 Even though there’s a difference between subsidized and unsubsidized student loans, the process for getting federal loans is the same.

 You start by filling out the FAFSA.
 Once that’s done, your information is sent to the schools you’re applying for.
-The colleges use the information in the FAFSA to determine how much aid you qualify for and how much you can borrow.
+Each college's financial aid office uses the information in the FAFSA to determine how much aid you qualify for and how much you can borrow for each loan type.

-Your financial aid letter from the school will help you determine whether you qualify for subsidized student loans.
-Any U.S. citizen can borrow using unsubsidized student loans, so you don’t need a special qualification for that.
+Your financial aid letter from the school will help you determine whether you qualify for subsidized student loans through the Direct Loan program.
+The most common type of subsidized loans are Direct Subsidized Loans.
+Any U.S. citizen can borrow using unsubsidized student loans, most commonly Direct Unsubsidized Loans, so you don’t need a special qualification for that.
 After you accept your financial aid, funds are sent to the school to cover your costs.
 Anything left over is sent on to you for use to help pay other costs related to college.

 In addition to seeing whether you qualify for subsidized student loans, your FAFSA also helps determine your eligibility for grants.
 In general, it’s better to accept grants, which is money you don’t have to repay, then accept subsidized federal student loans.
 If you still need more money to cover your costs, and you don’t have scholarships or savings to help with those costs, an unsubsidized federal loan can potentially make up the difference.